 6. Rainy Lake

-Rainy Lake covers 260 square miles, a maximum width of 27 miles, and an average of 5 miles.
+Rainy Lake covers 260 square miles, with a maximum width of 27 miles and an average of 5 miles.
 It has deeply indented and irregular Shores and over 500 Islands.
 It drains westwards into the lake of Woods through the rainy river, which is 85 miles long.
-The Islands and vegetation provide ample cover for Rainy Lake’s crappie population and help it, suitable provider grow.
+The Islands and vegetation provide ample cover for Rainy Lake’s crappie population and help it grow as a suitable provider.

 The Rainy Lake region has several Indian reservations.
 It is also popular for fishing, canoeing, and hunting.
 You can get guided fishing tours, resort lodgings, boat rentals, and other services from local anglers.
 While fishing, you’re likely to find some crappie, walleye, smallmouth bass, and Northern pike.